eduvpn/documentation/PORT_SHARING.md

 ## Let's Encrypt

+TODO: this is only for CentOS/Fedora and not for Debian...

 If you are using Let's Encrypt with automatic certificate renewal you should modify your `/etc/sysconfig/certbot` and set the `PRE_HOOK` and `POST_HOOK` to stop/start `sslh` instead of `httpd`: